The photos of this blog were lost in cyberspace.

 In due course, I was declared "Fully Ops in F/R role" on the type.

 The crowd ( Boman Irani, Chhetri, Gaurishankar, "Badda" Kochhar, Shivdas, Naliyan, P Singh, Bamzai, Dhillon, Bhasin, Malkani, Ramesh Gosain, Bo Phatak, Popo Sahay, my course mates Suraj Kumar, Ghalot, Vinod Kumar, Don Jonas (& then there were some youngsters whose names, alas, have now been erased from the memory) was great.
 We had a wonderful time.
-But as the title suggests I am writing this blog about 101 Squadron memento.

 There may be another blog about the good times we had but for now, I will stick to 101 Squadron memento!